Data controllers are responsible for deciding how your data is processed.

 How do we protect your information?

-Once we have received your data we will ensure that it is treated with the utmost respect and in accordance with GDPR and any applicable regulations.
+Once we have received your data we will ensure that it is treated with the utmost respect and in accordance with the Data Protection Act 2018 and any applicable regulations.
 Your data will be stored on our secure servers within the UK.
 We follow strict security procedures in order that the data we collect is stored and disclosed appropriately and securely.

 We may collect your Internet Protocol (IP) address, device ID or telephone number supplied by your service provider if you contact us.